 We seek to encourage, resource, train and otherwise equip those who are committed to leading and participating in this movement of the Holy Spirit in our midst.
 Our desire is to share some of what we have learned with all of you.
 We’ll discuss foundational youth ministry principles as well as offer real-life examples and how-to tips and strategies for implementing effective youth ministries in your setting.
 Our goal is to help us all understand how youth ministry is a vital way in which we may experience and share Jesus’ person, Jesus’ passion and Jesus’ mission.

 Regarding his person, authentic youth ministry is always Christ-centered: fully embracing Jesus, the Son of God and Son of man who has come for our salvation, sanctification and glorification.
 Youth ministry is an important way to seek Jesus, to be with Jesus and to make Jesus known to a new generation.

-As Jeb noted, that love (Christ’s love shed abroad in our hearts through the Holy Spirit) is expressed toward God by exalting Christ, by practicing prayerful dependence and by giving priority to God’s Word.
+Love (Christ’s love shed abroad in our hearts through the Holy Spirit) is expressed toward God by exalting Christ, by practicing prayerful dependence and by giving priority to God’s Word.
 The same love is expressed toward people by actively contributing to an environment of love and grace, by intentionally building redemptive relationships with others and by extending Jesus’ disciplemaking ministry into the lives of others.

 This mission of building disciples is both simple and complex.
 It is simple in that Jesus models for us a clear and concise strategy to follow.
-That strategy involves inviting people to meet Jesus (seeking the lost), building up those who receive him (building believers) and then equipping believers to be workers in Jesus’ service (equipping workers).
+That strategy involves inviting people to meet Jesus (seeking the lost), building up those who receive him (nurturing believers) and then equipping believers to be workers in Jesus’ service (equipping workers).